Some results on chromatic number as a function of triangle count: Getting the correct coefficient of

-So we suppose that $G$ has minimum degree $d$.
+So suppose that $G$ has minimum degree at least $d$.
 Among all vertices, select one vertex $v$ which participates in the \emph{minimum} number $y$ of triangles.
-Select a set $Y$ consisting of exactly $d$ neighbors of $v$; let $r$ denote the number of edges in $G[Y]$.
-It must be the case that $r \leq y$ and every vertex in $G[Y]$ is incident upon at least $y$ triangles.

-By Theorem~\ref{turan-thm}, $G[Y]$ contains an independent set $I$ of size at least $\frac{d}{2 r/d + 1} \geq s$, where we define $s = \frac{d}{2 y/d + 1}$.
+The graph $G[N(v)]$ must have $y$ edges and at least $d$ vertices.
+By Theorem~\ref{turan-thm}, $G[N(v)]$ contains an independent set $I$ of size at least $s = \frac{d}{2 y/d + 1}$.
 Assign all vertices in $I$ one new color, and recurse on $G - I$.

 As $v$ is chosen to be incident on the minimum number of triangles, every vertex of $I$ is itself incident on at least $y$ triangles; furthermore as $I$ is independent these triangles are all distinct.
 So $I$ is incident on at least $y s$ triangles, which are all removed in $G - I$.
-Thus $G - I$ has at most $n - s$ vertices and at most $t - y s$ triangles.
-By induction hypothesis $\chi(G - I) \leq f(n - s, t - y s)$ and so
+By induction hypothesis $\chi(G - I) \leq f(n - s, t - y s)$ so

 We want to show that $\chi(G) \leq f(n,t)$; thus, it suffices to show that

 Substituting in the value for $s$, simple algebraic manipulations show that this is equivalent to showing: